-- Students of the University of Tennessee at Chattanooga; - Employees and affiliates of the University1; and
+- Students of the University of Tennessee at Chattanooga; - Employees and affiliates of the University1; and - University contractors and third parties participating or attempting to participate in the University's operations or education.

-1 "University" under the Policy means the University of Tennessee at Chattanooga.

-University contractors and third parties participating or attempting to participate in the University's operations or education.

 The Policy applies regardless of an individual's sex, sexual orientation, gender identity, or gender expression.
 Prohibited Conduct can occur between individuals regardless of their relationship status and can occur between people of the same or of different sexes, sexual orientations, gender identities, or gender expressions.